Xilinx-CNS/ebpf_asm/README.md

 the equate in a context where a size suffix would be allowed will require using **two** size suffixes.
 This is also confusing, so don't do this either!

+An equate can be redefined; the new value takes effect from the following line.
+This could also be confusing, so maybe you shouldn't do it.

 ### Labels

 A label consists of a sequence of alphanumeric characters followed by a colon